thrly/pen-plotter-resources/README.md

 ### what?

-I've used the X-Y plotter design (like the Axidraw/Next draw) [designed by Andrew Sleigh (v3)](https://andrewsleigh.github.io/plotter/).
-The design is simple, and the build was easy to work out.
+I've used the X-Y plotter (like the Axidraw/Next draw) [designed by Andrew Sleigh (v3)](https://andrewsleigh.github.io/plotter/).
+The design is simple, and the build was easy enough to work out.
 Andrew's design and guide is *excellent*.
-There isn't more I need to add there, go and build it!
+There isn't more I need to add really, go and build it!

-### notes on build
+### reflections

-I 3D printed the parts (PLA seems fine) and opted for a 700mm v-slot X-axis, and a 500mm linear rails Y-axis.
+- I 3D printed the parts (PLA seems fine) and opted for a 700mm v-slot X-axis, and a 500mm linear rails Y-axis.
 This gives me a working plotting area of about 420mm x 300 mm, which is frustratingly just a bit short to print A2 sized-plots.
 If I were doing this again, I would probably go for something more appropriate the A3.
 (Luckily, because DIY, I only have to buy a new v-slot and rails to upgrade).

-I have noticed some slight 'drooping' on the Y-axis arm, so going beyond the current size might cause problems there.
+- I have noticed some slight 'drooping' on the Y-axis arm, so going beyond the current size might cause problems there.
 If I do need to scale up, I might look at an H-system design, as seen in the [ACRO](https://www.instructables.com/ACRO-Openbuilds-Pen-Plotter-Arduino-With-GRBL-and-/), Unatek, and more recently, the Bantam ArtFrame designs.

-The BOM on Sleigh's post is good.
+- The BOM on Sleigh's post is good.
 In the UK, I purchased most parts from <https://ooznest.co.uk>.
 I would guess that the whole build cost me under £150 (2024)?

-Don't underestimate the amount/type/colour bolts you need.
+- Don't underestimate the amount/type/colour bolts you need.

-I *hate* doing Dupont crimps by hand, but I hate the idea of buying a tool more.
+- I *hate* doing Dupont crimps by hand, but I hate the idea of buying a tool more.

 ### arduino + shield + drivers